cyqsimon/dog/man/dog.1.md

 ## `DOG_DEBUG`

 Set this to any non-empty value to have dog emit debugging information to standard error.
-For more in-depth output, set this to the exact string ‘`trace`’.
+For more in-depth output, set this to the exact string `trace`.

 RECORD TYPES